-Patients with hypertension can benefit from food that lower blood pressure.
-Try these 5 Chinese soups that contain celery, wolfberry leaves, spinach and carrot.
+Food that lower blood pressure can help patients with hypertension.
+Try these 5 Chinese soups containing celery, wolfberry leaves, spinach and carrot.

 It is common knowledge that doctors often advise patients to make dietary changes to normalize their high blood pressure before they start prescribing long-term medications.